 In this section, we describe the three datasets that we use for our empirical work.
-We then provide two sorts of descriptive evidence from these micro datasets: first, we show average profiles by age and time of leverage, borrowing and the incidence of spending on residential investment.
-Second, we use the panel data to show the household level association between house price realisations and releveraging.
-In section 4, we use the UK data to test the borrow-to-invest channel.
+We then provide descriptive evidence, plotting average profiles of leverage, borrowing and the incidence of spending on residential investment by age and time.
+In Section 4, we use the UK data to test the borrow-to-invest channel.
 We focus on the UK for our test because we have a plausible instrument for leverage in the UK (as we elaborate below).